michael-hardeman/neural-network-js/README.md

 ```

 ### ES Module

+The source is naturally a single module
+- `src/neural-network.js` - ES module for use with bundlers or modern browsers

 Technically this is a module and you could attempt to use it in nodejs
 but currently it does not function as there are no GLES (WebGL 2.0)
 compatible npm packages.
 I have no plans currently to make this work.